Alex-Bailon/README-Generator/README.md

 In order for code to work please ensure you do the following:
 * That you run `npm install` before running the code
-* That a `.env` file with your access token from GitHub (please see `.env_sample` for an example)
+* Create a `.env` file with your access token from GitHub (please see `.env_sample` for an example)
+* Generated markdown file will be under `./utils/markdowns`

 Below is a demonstration how the code operates
 ![gif showing how code works](./utils/image/readme.gif)

 ## License